Chapter 1:

 The boy’s lips remain sealed all along.
 Instead, the words seem to come out of a marionette, a white rabbit dangling in front of him from his arm.
 A ventriloquist?
 But the voice comes out effortlessly.
 It’s almost too natural.

-Around us, smoke mixed with ashes reaches our position, floating all around.
+Around us, smoke mixed with ashes reaches our position, floating until it conceals any remnant of clean air.
 An hallucination?
 Else, how would he be so unfazed despite the burning building?

 “God… You have a tongue, don’t you?
 Use it, for fuck’s sake.”
 The white rabbit retorts.
 “Here, let’s start with an easy one.
 What’s your name?”

-At first, I’ve been afraid to think he could be another student who stayed after class, just like I did.
 But then, there are his clothes.
+My gaze lingers on him.
 A loose, thin cream pullover over a simple white shirt, grey jeans.
 Why wouldn’t he be wearing the uniform?
-So it isn’t my fault if he’s there, right?

 “Tssk, tssk, tssk.
 Wrong question.
 Don’t ask what, but why.”